andr3wli/mturkr/README.md

 for participants payment.

-I use MTurk a lot for my data collection so I think it is worthwhile to create a package of the functions I use a lot.
+I use MTurk a lot for my data collection so I think it is worthwhile to create a package of the functions so that my analysis is cleaner.
 I mainly intend to use this myself but if you use MTurk for data collection as well, you might find this package useful

 ## Installation